technyon/nuki_hub/README.md

 ## Initial setup (Network and MQTT)

 Power up the ESP32 and a new WIFI access point named "ESP32_(8 CHARACTER ALPHANUMERIC)" should appear.<br>
-Connect to this access point and in a browser navigate to "http://192.168.4.1".<br>
+Connect a client device to this access point and in a browser navigate to "http://192.168.4.1".<br>
-Use the web interface to connect the ESP to your WIFI network.<br>
+Use the web interface to connect the ESP to your preferred WIFI network.<br>
 <br>
-After configuring the WIFI, the ESP should automatically connect to your network.<br>
+After configuring WIFI, the ESP should automatically connect to your network.<br>
 <br>
 To configure the connection to the MQTT broker first connect your client device to the same WIFI network the ESP32 is connected to.<br>
-In a browser navigate to the IP address assigned to the ESP32 via DHCP (often found in the web interface of your internet router).<br>
+In a browser navigate to the IP address assigned to the ESP32 via DHCP (often found in the web interface of your internet router).<br><br>
 Next click on "Edit" below "MQTT and Network Configuration" and enter the address and port (usually 1883) of your MQTT broker and a username and a password if required.<br>
 <br>
 The firmware supports SSL encryption for MQTT, however most people and especially home users don't use this.<br>
-In that case leave all fields starting with "MQTT SSL" blank.<br>
+In that case leave all fields starting with "MQTT SSL" blank.
 Otherwise see the "MQTT Encryption" section of this README.

 ## Pairing with a Nuki Lock or Opener

 Enable pairing mode on the Nuki Lock or Opener (press the button on the Nuki device for a few seconds) and power on the ESP32.<br>
 Pairing should be automatic.
-When pairing is successful, the web interface should show "Paired: Yes" (reload page in browser).<br>
+When pairing is successful, the web interface should show "Paired: Yes" (it might be necessary to reload the page in your browser).<br>
 MQTT nodes like lock state and battery level should now reflect the reported values from the lock.<br>
 <br>
-Note: It is possible to run Nuki Hub alongside a Nuki Bridge.<br>
+<b>Note: It is possible to run Nuki Hub alongside a Nuki Bridge.
 This is not recommended and can lead to either device missing updates.<br>
-Enable "Register as app" before pairing to allow this.<br>
-Otherwise the Bridge will be unregistered when pairing the Nuki Hub.
+Enable "Register as app" before pairing to allow this.
+Otherwise the Bridge will be unregistered when pairing the Nuki Hub.</b>

 ## Support